So, you want to “hack” another RPG, book, comic or other idea to run in Savage Worlds (or other generic game), how do you do it, where do you start?

 Theme.

 This is crucial.
 You were drawn to a certain world for a reason, so keeping that on track is vital.
 How is theme defined?
-Graphics, artwork and wording define the theme of a game.
-Games like Mork Borg, Mothership, The Mouse Guard or The One Ring are all built around strong visuals, select style and wording.
+Graphics, artwork define the visual theme of a game and wording heroes the specifics.
+Games like Mork Borg, Mothership, The Mouse Guard or The One Ring are all built around strong visuals, a select style and careful wording.

 This may seem to be too much, but it is not really hard to do and helps keep the vibe on.